You are hereHome › About ICR

 - To maintain a reference library of books, audio-visual and other material related to the research and the other activities of the Institute.

-Michael Bradford has been involved in research on Kundalini for more than 30 years.
+Michael Bradford has been involved in research on Kundalini for more than 35 years.
 In 1977 he traveled to India where he spent six years serving as a volunteer worker for the Central Institute for Kundalini Research, founded and directed by the late Pandit Gopi Krishna.
-Michael is a long-time board member of ICR, and currently works as both a computer consultant and a Vedic astrologer.
+Michael has been a board member of the Institute for Consciousness Research (I.C.R.) since it was founded, and has been Director of Publications during this time.

 Dale L. Pond has been involved in Kundalini Research for more than 30 years and is the corresponding secretary of The Institute for Consciousness Research.
 She resides in Markdale, Ontario, Canada, with her husband Paul.
 In 1975 she was introduced to meditation and spiritual laws and had a transformative experience that changed her life.
 In 1977 she met Gopi Krishna and learned about Kundalini, the psycho-physiological mechanism held to be responsible for the evolution of consciousness acting within the human body and brain.
 In 1988 she experienced a profound Kundalini awakening that opened her up to the creative impulse.
 Poetry flowed, songs came and she began painting and wood sculpting.
 She also had what she calls ‘a blossoming of the intellect’, which inspired her to read, focusing mainly on the lives of mystics and geniuses in order to understand the process she was undergoing.
 Having found the answers to many of her questions within this framework, she continues to promote Kundalini research.
 She intimately shares details of her transformative experiences and how she has woven them into her life in a balanced and healthy way.